Foundations of Differential Calculus for modules over posets: Categorifying the discrete gradient and divergence

-Now, assume that $\cals = \VVect$, the category of vector spaces over a field $k$, with the coproduct $\sqcup$ given by the direct sum.
-Thus $\Gr(\cals^V) = \Gr(kV)$ and $\Gr(\cals^E) = \Gr(kE)$ are the groups that consist of functions on $V$ or $E$, respectively, which take a vertex or an edge to a finite dimensional $k$-vector space.
+Thus $\Gr(\cala^V) = \Gr(kV)$ and $\Gr(\cala^E) = \Gr(kE)$ are the groups that consist of functions on $V$ or $E$, respectively, which take a vertex or an edge to a finite dimensional $k$-vector space.
 Since vector spaces are determined up to isomorphism by their dimension, these Grothendieck groups are easy to compute:

 Thus the gradient is given by

 where $[f]\in\Gr(kV)$.